dvornikita/context_aug/README.md

     ```
 This will retrieve boxes with corresponding scores (scored by voc12train_neg3
 model) and match to instances, extracted from voc12val-seg subset.
 The resulting
-mappings will be dumped to the hard drive and later used for augmentations.
+mappings will be dumped to the hard drive and later used for augmentation.

 ## Context-Driven data augmentation
 After the above steps are completed, you can experiment with out context-driven